Suspension Kits (Lift, Level, Lower)

 Trident Motorsports provides free lift kit inspections for all lift kits installed by us for the life of the vehicle.

 Having issues with a kit installed elsewhere?
 Or perhaps you just want a suspension inspection for piece of mind?
-We're happy to perform a lift kit inspection for lift kits installed elsewhere for just $95.
+We're happy to perform a lift kit inspection for lift kits installed elsewhere for a flat rate.
 Should your lift kit require any repairs, this amount will be credited towards the cost of such repairs.

 OUR TOP BRANDS